 Except that I’ve now got some gorgeous compost from my bins.
 Really good stuff, and it seems a waste to just leave the compost sitting there bagged up.
 So, I’m thinking of spreading compost on my patch at home rather than the usual manure.

 The trouble is, I’m nervous.
 The soil in the garden, although good, hasn’t had any nutrients for some time by the looks of things.
 Having been brought up on manure, I’m scared to try compost.
-Last year on the plot was different with the seaweed, as I knew the soil was in top nick, and had been manured every year.
+Last year on the plot was different from the seaweed, as I knew the soil was in top nick and had been manured every year.
 The risk was much smaller.

 An Irrational Fear of Compost

 This fear is entirely irrational.
 I know compost is great for the soil, and I know exactly what’s gone into it.
 I know all the ingredients in the compost is good stuff.
-All the expert say compost is brilliant too.
-The fear is based purely on aesthetics and an historic faith in manure.
+All the experts say compost is brilliant too.
+The fear is based purely on aesthetics and a historic faith in manure.

 The reason I want to use the compost is that it’s been made on my plot.
 Creating your own fertiliser and knowing you’re not reliant on the outside is a fulfilling feeling.
 I also feel the passing of the compost from allotment plot to kitchen garden is somewhat symbolic of the next step, like the strawberry plants I’ve been potting up.